ia64 ptrace: off-by-one yak

 +-------

-Kernel had to pick one and picked wrong ar.bspstore.
-It contains no valid data at all.
-It consists of leftover values for previous register flushes and loads.
+valid data at all.
+It consists only of leftover values for previous

-As a result ptrace() looked at a part of register backing store to look up rt_sigreturn().
+looked at a part of register backing store to

-Once this mismatch became clear the fix was obvious: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=7ad1e366167837daeb93d0bacb57dee820b0b898
+look up rt_sigreturn().
+Once this mismatch became clear the fix was obvious: <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=7ad1e366167837daeb93d0bacb57dee820b0b898> By then

-Can we cautiosly declare the endeavour done?
+Can we cautiously declare the endeavor done?

 plot twist

-Well, strace test suite now started hanging whole box on almost every testsuite run.
-Looks like before it did not manage to get that far to destroy kernel’s internal state.
-Example crash:
+test suite run.
+Looks like before it did not manage to get that far to

 Unable to handle kernel NULL pointer dereference (address 0000000000000338)